U.S.-EU Trade Negotiations

 with USTR on negotiating objectives for a U.S.-EU trade agreement.
 A public hearing was held Dec.
 14, 2018.

 UPDATE: In January 2019, USTR published negotiating objectives which include improving market access for U.S. agricultural products entering the EU.
-The EU’s negotiating directives specifically exclude agricultural trade.
+The EU’s negotiating directives, as approved on April 15, specifically exclude agricultural trade.
 USMEF and other agricultural organizations support USTR’s position that agricultural trade must be included.
 If ag trade is excluded, it is difficult to envision a trade agreement with the EU gaining enough support in Congress to be ratified.